mryab/mryab.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
-  align: right
+  align: center
-  image: prof_pic.jpg
+  image: photo.png
   image_circular: false # crops the image to make it circular
-  address: >
+  address:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Senior Research Scientist at [Yandex Research](https://research.yandex.com/) and a Ph.D. student (graduating in mid-2023) at the [Faculty of Computer Science](https://cs.hse.ru/en/) of [HSE University](https://www.hse.ru/en/) advised by Artem Babenko.
+At the [BigScience Workshop](https://bigscience.huggingface.co/), I served as the chair of the Engineering and Scaling working group.
+Earlier, I was a Machine Learning intern at [Replika](https://replika.ai/) and [Yandex Translate](https://translate.yandex.com/).
+During my undergraduate studies, I was a member of the [Bayesian Methods Research Group](https://bayesgroup.ru/) and worked under the supervision of [Ekaterina Lobacheva](https://scholar.google.com/citations?user=8D4Be1sAAAAJ&hl=en).

+Besides my research work, I also teach [Efficient Deep Learning Systems](https://github.com/mryab/efficient-dl-systems) at HSE University and [Yandex School of Data Analysis](https://academy.yandex.com/dataschool) (all materials are in English) and [Deep Learning](https://github.com/mryab/dl-hse-ami) at HSE University (mostly in Russian).

+I am mainly interested in solving new problems with Natural Language Processing models and making current advances in deep learning more efficient and broadly accessible.
+In particular, my research on decentralized deep learning has served as a basis of [Hivemind](https://github.com/learning-at-home/hivemind), a PyTorch library for training neural networks over heterogeneous, unreliable and poorly connected hardware.
+Before that, I also worked on topics like uncertainty estimation in machine translation, graph-based word representations, neural networks with adaptive computation, and gradient optimization of decoding hyperparameters in language generation.

+If you have any questions about my work, have ideas for collaboration or simply want to say hi, feel free to drop me a line using any of the contact links below!